Event #6WorkshopPast event

 Takeaways and Impact

-Students left with a complete portfolio-ready project, a repeatable prompt playbook for building full-stack apps in Cursor, and a clearer mental model of how AI coding assistants fit into professional software workflows.
-Many attendees commented that the workshop shifted Cursor from “just another AI tool” into a core part of how they plan to prototype products, automate development tasks, and collaborate on future AI Biz Club projects.
+Students left with a portfolio-ready project, a repeatable prompt playbook for full-stack builds in Cursor, and a clearer mental model of how AI coding assistants fit into professional software workflows.
+Many commented that the workshop shifted Cursor from "just another AI tool" into a core part of how they plan to prototype and ship products.

 Closing and Next Steps